ealpha072/World-Quant-University/README.md

 # World-Quant-University
-This repository contains all of the miniprojects from the World Quant University python for data science course.
+This repository contains solution to all the miniprojects from the World Quant University python for data science course.